Study Statistics – A Comprehensive Subject Guide

 Topics for Statistics Dissertation

-Below, we present a diverse array of research areas, each offering an opportunity to delve into the complexities of statistics and make a significant contribution to its advancement:
+Below, we present a diverse array of research areas, each offering an opportunity to look into the complexities of statistics and make a significant contribution to its advancement:

 1. Statistical Analysis of Social Media Sentiment Trends: Investigate the use of sentiment analysis and statistical methods to track and analyse changing sentiments on social media platforms and their implications for marketing and public opinion.